dirt roads and skies so wide

 over the edge

-I grew up in rural South Australia.
+It begins in rural South Australia.
 The Barossa Valley is a land of tradition and distinct personality.
 I grew up on the family property, much of which remains and where I still return when the wide, soft silence calls me.
 Much has changed and much has not.

 I now live with my husband and family in a small village in England.
 Driving towards the South Downs and my Studio in Ditchling, East Sussex I pass tractors, fields, familiar vineyards.
 I feel myself nestled in the curve of the hills once more.